magento/magento2-functional-testing-framework/README.md

 ## License

-Each Magento source file included in this distribution is licensed under APL 3.0
+Each Magento source file included in this distribution is licensed under AGPL 3.0

-Please see LICENSE_APL3.txt for the full text of the APL 3.0 license or contact license@magentocommerce.com for a copy.
+Please see LICENSE_AGPL3.txt for the full text of the AGPL 3.0 license or contact license@magentocommerce.com for a copy.